Understanding Wire Rope Breaking Strengths

 Terminations & Holding Strength

-Wire rope clips, on the other hand, are not designed to hold full breaking strength unless properly installed in a double saddle configuration with precise torque values.
-They’re typically used for temporary assemblies or when adjustability is required.
-We cannot guarantee that installation in the field will be perfect, so we usually recommend that you consider having your assemblies made professionally in shop before looking to wire rope clips as an option.
+Wire rope clips, by contrast, are not typically rated to full breaking strength unless installed in a specific double saddle configuration with accurate torque.
+They’re best suited for temporary solutions or situations requiring adjustability.
+Because proper installation in the field can be inconsistent, we generally recommend having your assemblies professionally made in-shop rather than relying on wire rope clips.

 Safety Factors